taniarascia/taniarascia.com/content/posts/2019-07-16-making-api-requests-postman-curl.md

 ## PUT

 PUT updates an existing resource.
 It is **idempotent**, meaning that two identical PUT requests will modify the same resource.
-A POST requires the entire body to be sent through; if any data is missing, that data will be wiped (except automatic values like auto-incrementing IDs and timestamps).
+A PUT request requires the entire body to be sent through; if any data is missing, that data will be wiped (except automatic values like auto-incrementing IDs and timestamps).

 <div class="filename">PUT Request</div>